Dr. Rachel K. Miller

 Department of Pediatrics

 Numerous organ systems require development of tubular structures, including the gastrointestinal, urogenital and respiratory systems.
 Tubes enable transport, absorption and secretion of fluids and gases.
 Development of organs with precise structures requires coordination of cell movements.
-We are focusing on in mechanisms by which cells are shaped and morphogenesis is coordinated to produce defined tissue forms.
+We are focusing on the mechanisms by which cells are shaped and morphogenesis is coordinated to produce defined tissue forms.

 We utilize frog (Xenopus) embryonic kidneys and mammalian cultured cells as models.
 The tubules and duct of the nephron form the simplest unit of filtration in the kidney.
 While mammalian kidneys possess one million nephrons, each frog embryonic kidney has only one nephron, providing a simplified system to study organogenesis.
 Knockdown strategies and confocal imaging are used to assess tubulogenesis.